-Chief Brown, Jack Lauderdale, He is in room 265 at Santa Daniel Gray, Jimmy Webb, Da-Rosa Hospital in San Antonio vid Gray, Joy Dean Laws, Donand would appreciate cards and ald Gray, James Ray Thurman letters from his many friends and Balford Bluhm.

-A basket lunch was served to those present and food was piled high upon the tables.
-It was reported that there was sufficient food for a much larger crowd.
+He is in room 265 at Santa Rosa Hospital in San Antonio and would appreciate cards and letters from his many friends those present and food was piled high upon the tables.
+It was reported that there was Ice. sufficient food for a much larg-

-Others making short talks ommending Mr. Rosenthal for nis 30 years of faithful service were H. M. Stevenson, assistant general superintendent of Houstin, F. D. McMahon, assistant general superintendent of Houston, A. E. Pecore, chief engineer of Houston, and G. A. Lee, division superintendent of the Longview District..
+Others making short talks ommending Mr. Rosenthal for his 30 years of faithful service were H. M. Stevenson, assistant general superintendent of Houstin, F. D. McMahon, assistant general superintendent of Houston, A. E. Pecore, chief engineer of Houston, and G. A. Lee, division superintendent of the Longview District ..

-Other company officials who attended the party were P. D. A few of the members des- Phillips, senior engineer of ign their own planes while the Houston; M. L. McGannon, dismajority build theirs according trict superintendent, Longview; E. R. Neath, district superinprepared.
-The boys are out tendent, London; L. J. Brabary, division mechanical superintentendent, Longview; H. B. Mc-Corkle, district superintendent, Pampa; W. E. Abernathy, dising ground for the flying mod- trict warehouseman, Pampa; Loels is the old city airport on ry Boyd district chief clerk, Odessa, and other company em-The planes are constructed of ployees from all districts in Balsa wood and are covered Texas.

-with silk-span.
-The completed Mr. Rosenthal, who was elecplane is covered with airplane ted mayor of Cisco in the recent elections, thanked the company and all employees for have a wingspread of from 30 to making his 30 years with the ompany enjoyable. htly less than a pound to three ization of a volunteer Marine Corps Reserve Training Unit in Cisco was being discussed today, according to Eldon F. Kennedy, 1st Lt.
-USMCR, who asked those interested to call him at 820-J or see him at 1906 West 13th.
+Other company officials who attended the party were P. D. A few of the members des- Phillips, senior engineer of ign their own planes while the Houston; M. L. McGannon, district superintendent, Longview; E. R. Neath, district superintendent, London; L. J. Brabary, division mechanical superintentendent, Longview; H. B. Mc-Corkle, district superintendent, Pampa; W. E. Abernathy, district warehouseman, Pampa; Lory Boyd district chief clerk, Odessa, and other company employees from all districts in ization of a volunteer Marine Corps Reserve Training Unit in Cisco was being discussed today, according to Eldon F. Kennedy, 1st Lt.
+USMCR, who asked those interested to call him at 820-J or see him at 1006